a-mango/HEIG-VD-templates-typst/README.md

 )
 ```

-_Tip_: don't forget to set the writing language as it's not done by default:
+**Tip**: don't forget to set the writing language if you're not using English:

 ```typst
 #set text(lang: "fr")